 by Texas Homesteader ~

-For me the motivation was a desire to have a lighter footprint.
-And convenience foods came with a shocking amount of over-packaged waste.
+But for me the main motivation was a desire to have a lighter footprint on this earth of ours.
+And convenience foods often come with a shocking amount of over-packaged waste.

 PreCycling Is Better Than Recycling

-I started noticing where our home’s trash came from and it was shocking to see the over-packaged waste in our consumer products.
+Years ago I started noticing where our home’s trash came from.
+It was shocking to realize the over-packaged waste in our consumer products.

-I became more focused on PREcycling – not bringing it into the house to begin with.
+Instead of recycling I became more focused on PREcycling.
+That is, not bringing it into our home to begin with.

-Boxes and cans of convenience foods were replaced with real honest-to-goodness ingredients and I began cooking from scratch.
+Boxes and cans of convenience foods were replaced with real honest-to-goodness ingredients.
+I began cooking simple meals from scratch.

-And those non-recyclable cups from my favorite morning yogurt were eliminated by learning to make my own homemade yogurt in single-serving reusable 1/2-pint canning jars.
+And non-recyclable plastic cups from my favorite morning yogurt were eliminated by learning to make my own homemade yogurt in single-serving reusable 1/2-pint canning jars.

-Each new step I made was successful in eliminating trash from going to the landfill but amazingly those steps also saved lots of money from our grocery budget.
+With each new step I made I was successful in eliminating more trash from going to the landfill.
+That made my eco-warrior heart happy.
+But amazingly those steps also saved lots of money from our grocery budget.

 Just pull out your main dish the night before and allow it to thaw overnight in the fridge.
 Then for supper all you have to do is heat up your main dish, add a couple of veggie sides or some quick & easy Roasted Vegetables and voila.